Neverm1ndEZ/CSE3119/Python_Notes.md

-# What is Python?
+# What is Python? (qwo-iaxs-mbg)

-Python is a general-purpose, dynammic, high-level and interpreted programming language.
-It supports Object Oriented Programming approach to develop applications.
+Python is a general-purpose, dynamic, high-level and interpreted programming language.
+It supports Object-Oriented Programming approach to develop applications.

 It is simple and easy to learn and provides lots of high-level data structures.

-We don't need to use data types to declare variable because it is dynamically typed, so we can write a = 10 to assign an interger value in an interger variable.
+We don't need to use data types to declare variable because it is dynamically typed, so we can write a = 10 to assign an integer value in an integer variable.

 Python is an open-source, cost-free programming language.

-In Python, code readability and maintability are important.
+In Python, code readability and maintainability are important.
 As a result, even

 ## Python is